 lon_destination.
 But generally they only contain the IDs of geographic zones.

 Work is needed to convert the OD data into ‘desire lines’.
-Desire lines are straight lines between the origin and destination and represent where people would go if they were not constrained by the route network (see Figure 3 from this paper).
+Desire lines are straight lines between the origin and destination and represent where people would go if they were not constrained by the route network (see Figure 3 from (Lovelace et al. 2017)).

 To show how these desire lines are created, we’ll switch to using real OD data provided by stplanr.
 The first three of these is shown below: